 These are all important transferable skills much in demand by employers.
 According to recent Careers Service statistics, the average starting salary of graduating engineers is among the highest of any Cambridge degree subject, and employment prospects are excellent, with 99% finding a job within six months of the end of the course.

 Why the University of Cambridge?

 The University consistently tops the league tables and lists for quality of teaching and research.
 The study of Engineering has a long history in Cambridge and the University is committed to its future growth and development.

 Around 10% of all Cambridge students, about 1200 undergraduates and 800 postgraduates, study Engineering.
 The Department achieved the highest rating in all the national Research Assessment Exercises and in the Teaching Quality Assessment undertaken by the Quality Assurance Agency for Higher Education, its teaching was considered of the highest standard.

-The Department of Engineering has a full website dedicated to the Undergraduate Admissions Prospectus where you can find detailed programme information, course content and other useful information, including how to apply.
+You can find the full official course details in the University Prospectus for Engineering.
+In addition, the Department of Engineering has a website dedicated to information for applicants where you can find detailed programme information, course content and other useful information, including how to apply.